 - 1 medium onion (finely diced)

 - 4 cloves garlic (minced)

-- 1 canned chipotle chili (with 1 tsp of the adobo sauce it comes with.
+- 1 canned chipotle chili (with 1 teaspoon of the adobo sauce it comes with.
 It's spicy so use less or more if you like yours milder or spicier)

 - 2 cups vegetable stock